-Funds and economic resources are defined very broadly in the sanctions legislation (e.g., in Article 1 of Regulation 267/2012 relating to Iran) and will include virtually any asset that has any economic value.
-In particular, 'funds' includes not only cash, cheques and deposits at banks, but also performance bonds, letters of credit and bills of lading.
-'Economic resources' means assets of every kind, whether tangible or intangible, movable or immovable, which are not funds but which may be used to obtain funds, goods or services.
+Funds and economic resources are defined very broadly in sanctions legislation (e.g., in Article 1 of Council Regulation (EU) No. 267/2012 concerning restrictive measures against Iran) and will include virtually any asset that has any economic value.
+In particular, 'funds' includes not only cash, cheques and deposits at banks but also performance bonds, letters of credit and bills of lading.
+'Economic resources' means assets of every kind, whether tangible or intangible, movable or immovable, that are not funds but may be used to obtain funds, goods or services.

-By way of example, as at 7 April 2020, it is prohibited to sell, supply, transfer or export to Syria identified equipment, technology or software that may be used for the monitoring or interception of internet or telephone communications.6 Likewise, licences are required for the sale, supply, transfer or export to Russia of listed oil and gas equipment, and no licences may be granted in respect of new contracts for supply to Russian Arctic, deep water or shale projects, other than in the event of an emergency.7
+By way of example, as of 7 April 2020, it is 'prohibited to sell, supply, transfer or export' to Syria identified equipment, technology or software that may be used for the monitoring or interception of internet or telephone communications.8 Likewise, licences are required for the 'sale, supply, transfer or export' to Russia of listed oil and gas equipment, and no licences may be granted in respect of new contracts for supply to Russian Arctic, deep water or shale projects, other than in the event of an emergency.9

 Finally, the sanctions against Syria include wide-ranging restrictions on the availability of finance and insurance, and the sanctions relating to Ukraine include restrictions on certain Russian entities' access to debt, equity and capital markets, new loans and credit.
 These latter restrictions, commonly referred to as 'sectoral sanctions' require businesses to conduct due diligence not only on their counterparties (to see whether they are included on the list of entities that are subject to sectoral sanctions) but also on the specific transaction (to see whether it includes any prohibited activities).

-As at 7 April 2020, the majority of high-profile international sanctions enforcement has been by US authorities, and particularly the Office of Foreign Asset Controls (OFAC) within the US Treasury.
-However, in the first quarter of 2020, European authorities, such as the OFSI and the Dutch courts, began to show a greater appetite for enforcement, issuing large fines for sanctions breaches.
+As at 25 March 2021, the majority of high-profile international sanctions enforcement has been by US authorities, and particularly OFAC within the US Treasury.
+However, in the first quarter of 2020, European authorities, such as OFSI and the Dutch courts, began to show a greater appetite for enforcement, issuing large fines for sanctions breaches.

-Notable examples of OFAC enforcement include fines imposed or penalties agreed with a host of international banks, including BNP Paribas,10 HSBC,11 Commerzbank,12 ING,13 Credit Suisse,14 Barclays,15 Société Générale,16 UniCredit Bank AG17 and Standard Chartered Bank.18 In addition, penalties were imposed against businesses involved in shipping and international trade, including PDVSA,19 the American P&I Club,20 Dr Cambis/Impire Shipping21 and Eagle Shipping International (USA) LLC.22
+Notable examples of OFAC enforcement include fines imposed or penalties agreed with a host of international banks, including BNP Paribas,12 HSBC,13 Commerzbank,14 ING,15 Credit Suisse,16 Barclays,17 Société Générale,18 UniCredit Bank AG19 and Standard Chartered Bank.20 In addition, penalties were imposed against businesses involved in shipping and international trade, including PdVSA,21 the American P&I Club,22 Dr Cambis/Impire Shipping23 and Eagle Shipping International (USA) LLC.24

-In June 2014, BNP Paribas entered into a plea agreement with the US Department of Justice, pursuant to which BNP Paribas agreed to pay total financial penalties of US$8.9736 billion, including forfeiture of US$8.8336 billion and a fine of US$140 million.
-As part of the plea agreement, BNP Paribas acknowledged that, from at least 2004 until 2012, it knowingly and wilfully moved more than US$8.8 billion through the US financial system on behalf of Sudanese, Iranian and Cuban sanctioned entities, in violation of US economic sanctions.
-The conduct also led to penalties being imposed by other US regulators, including the New York State Department of Financial Services, which announced at the time that BNP Paribas had agreed to, among other things, terminate or separate from the bank 13 employees, including the group chief operating officer and other senior executives, and suspend US dollar clearing operations through its New York branch and other affiliates for one year for business lines on which the misconduct centred.
+In June 2014, BNP Paribas entered into a plea agreement with the US Department of Justice, pursuant to which the bank agreed to pay total financial penalties of US$8.9736 billion, including forfeiture of US$8.8336 billion and a fine of US$140 million.
+As part of the plea agreement, BNP Paribas acknowledged that, from at least 2004 until 2012, it knowingly and wilfully moved more than US$8.8 billion through the US financial system on behalf of sanctioned Sudanese, Iranian and Cuban entities, in violation of US economic sanctions.
+The conduct also led to penalties being imposed by other US regulators, including the New York State Department of Financial Services, which announced at the time that BNP Paribas had agreed, among other things, to terminate or separate from the bank 13 employees, including the group chief operating officer and other senior executives, and suspend US dollar clearing operations through its New York branch and other affiliates for one year for business lines on which the misconduct centred.

 The American P&I Club agreed to pay US authorities around US$350,000 in May 2013 to settle potential liability for 55 apparent violations of US sanctions against Cuba, Sudan and Iran.
-The violations related to settling P&I claims and providing security by way of letters of undertaking and letters of indemnity.
-The penalty could have been as high as US$1.7 million, but was reduced because of various mitigating factors.
+The violations concerned settling P&I claims and providing security by way of letters of undertaking and letters of indemnity.
+The penalty could have been as high as US$1.7 million but was reduced because of various mitigating factors.

-In March 2017, Zhongxing Telecommunications Equipment Corporation (ZTE), a telecommunications corporation established in China, agreed to pay US authorities more than US$100 million to settle potential liability for more than 250 apparent violations of US sanctions against Iran.
-The violations related to direct or indirect sale or supply of goods from the United States to Iran and the re-exportation of controlled US-origin goods from a third country with knowledge that the goods were intended specifically for Iran.23
+In March 2017, Zhongxing Telecommunications Equipment Corporation, a telecommunications corporation established in China, agreed to pay US authorities more than US$100 million to settle potential liability for more than 250 apparent violations of US sanctions against Iran.
+The violations concerned direct or indirect sale or supply of goods from the United States to Iran and the re-exportation of controlled US-origin goods from a third country with knowledge that the goods were intended specifically for Iran.26

 In January 2020, Eagle Shipping International (USA) LLC, a ship management company registered in the Marshall Islands, agreed to pay US authorities US$1.1 million to settle potential liability for 36 apparent violations of US sanctions against Myanmar.
-The violations related to dealings by Eagle Shipping's Singapore affiliate with the former US SDN listed entity, Myawaddy Trading Limited, both before and after its application for an OFAC licence was denied.24
+The violations concerned dealings by Eagle Shipping's Singapore affiliate with Myawaddy Trading Limited, formerly a US SDN listed entity, both before and after its application for an OFAC licence was denied.27

 On 31 March 2016, the OFSI was established.
 Part of the OFSI's mandate is to ensure that sanctions are properly implemented and enforced.
-The March 2015 Budget25 referred to the government's intention to create the OFSI and included the following indication of the direction this might take:
+The March 2015 Budget28 referred to the UK government's intention to create the OFSI and included the following indication of the direction this might take:

 The government will review the structures within HM Treasury for the implementation of financial sanctions and its work with the law enforcement community to ensure these sanctions are fully enforced, with significant penalties for those who circumvent them.
 This review will take into account lessons from structures in other countries, including the US Treasury Office of Foreign Assets Control.

-In September 2019, OFSI announced that Telia Carrier UK Ltd had been issued with a monetary penalty of £146,000 (reduced from £300,000) for facilitating phone calls to SyriaTel, a designated person under the EU Syria regime.29
+In September 2019, OFSI announced that Telia Carrier UK Ltd had been issued with a monetary penalty of £146,000 (reduced from £300,000) for facilitating phone calls to SyriaTel, a designated entity under the EU Syria regime.32

 The full details of the Iran Deal under the JCPOA are outside the scope of this short chapter, but in essence the deal provided Iran with staged relief from the sanctions imposed by the United Nations and the European Union, and many of the sanctions imposed by the United States, in return for continued commitments by Iran in respect of its nuclear programme.